Skip to main content

 The Timeline Advantage

 A four-year degree takes four years and costs tens of thousands of dollars before you earn your first paycheck in your field.
 A Class A CDL program at Taylor Made takes four to six weeks.
-You can be employed as a commercial driver in the same time it takes most people to finish one college semester.
+You can be qualified and eligible to work as a commercial driver in the same time it takes most people to finish one college semester.

 Every month not working is income you're not earning.
 Faster training means faster return on your investment — and a faster start to building experience and seniority.